 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach

-Being a mining company, PGMC does not transact with customers; hence, customer satisfaction is no concern to the Company.
-This disclosure, therefore, is not deemed applicable to the PGMC.
+Management Approach Being a mining company, the company does not transact with customers; hence, customer satisfaction is of no concern to the Company.
+This disclosure, therefore, is not deemed applicable to the company.
 What are the Risk/s Identified?
 Management Approach There are no significant risks identified.
 What are the Opportunity/ies Identified?
 Management Approach There are no significant opportunities identified.